-Dedicated to maintaining an equal and fair working environment, we have established Human Resources Management Policy to ensure that all employees and job applicants are treated fairly and in strict compliance with the Bill of Rights Ordinance of Hong Kong, the Gender Equality Act of Thailand and other relevant laws and regulations relating to antidiscrimination which require the employers to provide fair treatment for employees working in the same manner without discrimination.
+The Group provides protection for complaints and whistle-blowers of fraud cases and prohibits any form of illegal discrimination revenge, or had hostility against employees participated in the investigation.
+We have established Human Resources Management Policy to ensure that all employees and job applicants are treated fairly and in strict compliance with the Bill of Rights Ordinance of Hong Kong, the Gender Equality Act of Thailand and other relevant laws and regulations relating to anti-discrimination which require the employers to provide fair treatment for employees working in the same manner without discrimination.
 Therefore, our human resource-related decisions are made based on the work experience, qualifications, skills and other relevant factors of employees and job applicants regardless of gender, marital status, family status, pregnancy, degree of disability, age, race and religion.
 Moreover, when dismissal is inevitable, the procedure will be carried out on a fair and legal basis with reasonable notice period.
 If any form of discrimination is found, an investigation will be conducted and disciplinary action will be carried out, while investigation of cases will be handled in absolute confidentiality.
 Due to our integrated efforts on creating better work conditions, we did not have any significant non-compliance against the laws and regulations relating to anti-discrimination during the Reporting Period.